containers/buildah/docs/buildah-commit.1.md

 **--encryption-key** *key*

 The [protocol:keyfile] specifies the encryption protocol, which can be JWE (RFC7516), PGP (RFC4880), and PKCS7 (RFC2315) and the key material required for image encryption.
 For instance, jwe:/path/to/key.pem or pgp:admin@example.com or pkcs7:/path/to/x509-file.

+**--force-compression**

+If set, commit uses the specified compression algorithm even if the destination contains a differently-compressed variant already.
+Defaults to `true` if **--compression-format** is explicitly specified on the command-line or `compression_format` is set in containers.conf, `false` otherwise.

 **--format**, **-f** *[oci | docker]*